memorysafety/website/content/en/blog/2022-10-11-memory-safe-ntp.md

 **NTP server**

-Our current implementation is just an NTP client.
-The development of the server is in full flow and is expected to be finished Nov 2022.
+Development of the NTP server is nearly complete, expected to be finished Nov 2022.

 **NTS support**